 Nitric oxide and nitrogen dioxide do not directly damage materials.
-However, NO_2 can react with moisture in the air to produce nitric acid, which corrodes metal surfaces and contributes to acid rain.
-High concentrations of NO_2 may reduce visibility.
+However, NO2 can react with moisture in the air to produce nitric acid, which corrodes metal surfaces and contributes to acid rain.
+High concentrations of NO2 may reduce visibility.

 Oxides of nitrogen, particularly NO2, are monitored using specialized analyzers that continuously measure the concentration of oxides of nitrogen in ambient air using the ozonephase chemiluminescent method.
+GA AAMP operates a Thermo Environmental Model 42i Chemiluminescence NO-NO2-NO_x Analyzer (EPA Automated Equivalent Method RFNA-1289-074).
 Nitric oxide (NO) and ozone (O3) react to produce a characteristic luminescence with intensity linearly proportional to the NO concentration.
 Infrared light emission results when electronically excited NO2 molecules decay to lower energy states.
 NO2 must first be converted to NO before it can be measured using the chemiluminescent reaction.
 NO2 is converted to NO by a molybdenum NO2-to-NO converter heated to about 325°C. The ambient air sample is drawn into the sample bulkhead.
 The sample flows through a particulate filter, a capillary, then to the mode solenoid valve.
 The solenoid valve routes the sample either straight to the reaction chamber (NO mode) or through the NO2-to-NO converter and then to the reaction chamber (NO_x mode).
 Dry air enters the dry air bulkhead through a flow sensor, and then through a silent discharge ozonator.
 The ozonator generates the necessary ozone concentration needed for the chemiluminescent reaction.
 The ozone reacts with the NO in the ambient air to produce electronically excited NO2 molecules.
 A photomultiplier tube housed in a thermoelectric cooler detects the NO2 luminescence.
 The NO and NO2 concentrations calculated in the NO and NO_x modes are stored in memory, and the difference between the concentrations are used to calculate the NO2 concentration.
 The sampler outputs NO, NO2, and NO_x concentrations on the front panel display and the analog or digital outputs.
 There are two major instrument designs.
 While they are closely related, they do not monitor the same species.
 NO_x analyzers measure NO, NO2, and NO_x.
 NO_y analyzers measure NO and NO_y, but cannot measure NO2.
 The NO_y analyzers are also specialized for measuring trace-level concentrations; as such, they cannot measure higher concentrations.
 Because of these tradeoffs, it is necessary to operate a network of both instrument types to get a complete picture of local conditions.
 Of the oxides of nitrogen, only NO2 is regulated under the NAAQS.
 Therefore, only the NO_x type analyzers produce data directly relevant to the standard.
 These analyzers are subjected to weekly ZPS checks, quarterly multipoint calibrations, and are audited by GA AAMP's Quality Assurance Unit on an annual basis.